fommil/fpmortals/manuscript/complete.md

 parameters are a clean way to thread configuration through an application.

-In this example, `foo` requires that typeclasses instances of `Numeric` and `Typeable` are available for `A`, as well as an implicit `Handler` object that takes two type parameters
+In this example, `foo` requires that typeclass instances of `Numeric` and `Typeable` are available for `A`, as well as an implicit `Handler` object that takes two type parameters